isomerpages/moe-cjc/_news/2026/Catholic Junior College to Relocate to Punggol in the vicinity of Punggol Digital District.md

 formed regardless of changes in place or circumstance,” said <strong>Monsignor Stephen Yim, Vicar General of the Archdiocese of Singapore.&nbsp;</strong>
 </p>
 <h4>The Cornerstone Differentiator: Collaborative Learning Synergies between CJC and SIT</h4>
-<p>Within this setting, CJC will be close neighbours with the SIT.
-CJC’s
+<p>Within this setting, CJC will be close neighbours with SIT.
+CJC’s proximity
-proximity to SIT opens up opportunities for earlier exposure to university learning and applied education, helping students make more informed post-A-Level choices.&nbsp;</p>
+to SIT opens up opportunities for earlier exposure to university learning and applied education, helping students make more informed post-A-Level choices.&nbsp;</p>
 <p>Through collaborative programmes, CJC students will gain early exposure
 to selected areas of university studies by working alongside SIT’s academic